The ADHD-Eating Disorders Link

 David, 35, feels that the only thing that gives him relief from his ADHD chaos is food.
 He makes several stops on his way home from work.
 Along the way and later at home, he might order and eat four hamburgers, four orders of French fries, a pizza, two bags of potato chips, two gallons of ice cream, and a dozen cupcakes.
 His numbness after such a binge turns into frustration and disgust.
 Then he vomits.
 He swears he will never binge and purge again, something he has told himself for 10 years.

-As most of you know, anorexia nervosa (AN) is characterized by restricting food intake (sometimes to the point of starvation) leading to a low, unhealthy body weight.
-Anorexic individuals are fearful of gaining weight, especially in the form of body fat.
+Anorexia nervosa (AN) is characterized by restricting food intake (sometimes to the point of starvation) leading to a low, unhealthy body weight.
+Individuals with this disorder are fearful of gaining weight, especially in the form of body fat.
 Bulimia nervosa (BN) is marked by recurrent binge-eating episodes.
 A binge is defined as uncontrollably eating a large amount of food in a short period, compared with what most people eat.
-Due to feelings of self-loathing and anxiety after the binge, bulimic individuals compensate for it through self-induced vomiting, laxative use, excessive exercise, fasting, or the use of diuretics to prevent weight gain.
-Binge eating disorder (BED) is characterized by binge eating episodes without the purging behaviors that are present in bulimia.
+Due to feelings of self-loathing and anxiety after the binge, individuals with BN compensate through self-induced vomiting, laxative use, excessive exercise, fasting, or the use of diuretics to prevent weight gain.
+Binge eating disorder (BED) is characterized by binge eating episodes without the purging behaviors that are present in BN.

 Research has demonstrated that individuals with ADHD have a greater risk for developing binge eating disorder or bulimia nervosa than their peers without ADHD.
 A study conducted at Harvard Medical School, in 2007, found that girls with ADHD were almost four times more likely to have an eating disorder than those without ADHD.
 Another empirical study found that 11 percent of women with ADHD, compared to 1 percent of women without, reported a history of bulimia nervosa.